Role

 Summary

-Outcome: Merchant onboarding was reduced from 4 weeks to 5 days, average consumer ordering time dropped from 4.2 minutes to 2.2 minutes, and the platform now supports 190k+ monthly orders, 1M+ transactions, 100%+ QoQ kiosk sales growth, while avoiding the need to hire 4 additional Ops managers.
+Outcome: Onboarding reduced from 4 weeks to 5 days.
+Consumer ordering time dropped from 4.2 to 2.2 minutes.
+190k+ monthly orders, 1M+ transactions, 100%+ QoQ kiosk sales growth, £200K annual ops cost avoided.

 Problems